Jordy3D/Trakt2Letterboxd/README.md

 `pandas`
 `flatten-json`

+## Usage
+Drop a valid backup file from the above link (only known-working one being watched_movies.txt) onto Trakt2Letterboxd.py

 ## A few notes:
 It will NOT work for TV shows.
 This is for a number of reasons: